reesmichael1/roman/README.md

 You can manage your subscriptions by running `roman manage`.

 `roman` is still in very early development.
 [Several improvements are planned!](https://todo.sr.ht/~reesmichael1/roman) However, `roman` is already quite usable.

+### Renderers

+By default, `roman` uses [`html2text`](http://alir3z4.github.io/html2text/) to display post bodies.
+You will need to have it installed on your system.

+However, if `roman` is compiled with `-d:internalRenderer`, the experimental [`nim-html2text`](https://git.sr.ht/~reesmichael1/nim-html2text) library will be used instead.
+This library still needs work, but it removes the need for an external dependency.

 ## Configuration